 Free Trade Zones in Malaysia: Purpose & Types

-8 min read|Last Updated: May 10, 2023|
+8 min read|Last Updated: July 3, 2024|

 There are a lot of advantages for businessmen to start a business in Malaysia.
-Not only does the Malaysian government offers great tax incentives and reliefs for newly incorporated Companies, but there also are countless business options one can choose from to operate in Malaysia.
+Not only does the Malaysian government offer great tax incentives and reliefs for newly incorporated Companies, but there also are countless business options one can choose from to operate in Malaysia.

 Besides this, operating a free trade makes Malaysia more appealing to businessmen seeking to run a business here.